frontity/docs/docs/api-reference-1/wordpress-source.md

 Change the base prefix of URLs for category pages with the indicated one.

+{% hint style="warning" %}
-> **NOTE:** for this option to work well, you have to put the same value in the WordPress site options.
+For this option to work well, you have to put the same value in the WordPress site options.
+{% endhint %}

 #### `state.source.tagBase`

 Change the base prefix of URLs for tag pages with the indicated one.

+{% hint style="warning" %}
-> **NOTE:** for this option to work well, you have to put the same value in the WordPress site options.
+For this option to work well, you have to put the same value in the WordPress site options.
+{% endhint %}

 #### `state.source.postEndpoint`